 Sports clubs were founded as a focal point for these Irish immigrant communities.
 For examples, Hibernian Football Club was founded in Edinburgh in 1875, and Glasgow Celtic Football Club was established in 1888.
 Later, in Dundee, Dundee Hibernian later became Dundee United.
 Football teams, whether they developed from a mainly Irish Catholic or Scottish Protestant community or neither, played matches between one another for charities and to win competitions.
 Today, the increasing diversity of Scotland’s population means that no football clubs are in the same way tied to any particular religion, and players and supporters of all teams will be from a range of racial, ethnic and religious backgrounds to a greater or lesser extent.

 However, despite this, sectarianism as we know it in Scotland today is perhaps most visible in relation to football.
 The historical links of some clubs and the traditional ethnic and religious make-up of their supporters have led to them being held as symbols of religious, cultural and political beliefs.
-An element of supporters following premier league clubs such as Glasgow based Rangers FC and Celtic FC, and Edinburgh’s Hibernian and Hearts use songs, chants and banners on match days to express abuse or support towards the Protestant or Catholic faiths.
-In a similar way, some football fans proclaim a political commitment, and they promote their support for Northern Irish based terrorist groups such as the IRA and UVF.
+Sadly, there has historically been many issues with sectarianism at football matches in Scotland with elements within clubs fanbases using songs, chants and banners on match days to abuse, antagonise and provoke rival fans.
+In a similar way, some football fans proclaim a political commitment, and they promote their support for Northern Irish based paramilitary groups such as the IRA and UVF which are outlawed in the both the U.K. and Republic of Ireland.
 At some matches this can generate an atmosphere of hatred, religious tension and intimidation which continues to lead to violence in communities across Scotland.
 This has been widely reported in the media over the years.

 Offensive sectarian language is still used in Scotland on a daily basis, with abusive terms such as “Hun” and “Orange bastard” being used negatively against Protestants (or those perceived to be) and others such as “Fenian” and “Tim” used negatively against Catholics (or those perceived to be).
 This reinforces religious and racial stereotypes as well as fuelling the divisions and conflict between the denominations and people of no religious denomination.
 Children commonly use words without any knowledge of their meaning, but with an understanding that these words are a means by which to insult others.